 Materials: Alphabet Cards; blackline master of the fill-in-the-blank page titled "G-My Name Is Gary," found online at www.rhaccelerate.com.
 To play: Give a letter from the Alphabet Cards to each student.
 The first student states her letter name and then must follow the pattern on the master page, thinking of names, places, and objects that begin with that letter.
-The master looks like this: M name is , and my friend's nam a is We co me from , and we like - iviy liaille is , and my mend s nam IC 13 .
-VVC CC /IIIE II OIII , allu we like The following are examples of play.
+The master looks like this: My name is , and my friend's name is .
+We come from , and we like .
+The following are examples of play.

-- A-My name is Alan, and my friend's name is Anne.
-We come from Alabama, and we like animals. - S-My name is Steve, and my friend's name is Sally.
-We come from Salt Lake City, and we like soccer. - Z-My name is Zack, and my friend's name is Zelda.
-We come from Zambia, and we like zoos. - J-My name is Jan, and my friend's name is Jacob.
+A-My name is Alan, and my friend's name is Anne.
+We come from Alabama, and we like animals.
+S-My name is Steve, and my friend's name is Sally.
+We come from Salt Lake City, and we like soccer.
+Z-My name is Zack, and my friend's name is Zelda.
+We come from Zambia, and we like zoos.
+J-My name is Jan, and my friend's name is Jacob.
 We come from Jackson Hole, and we like jumping jacks.
 G - My Name is Gary and my friend's name is - My name is and We come from we like